Shih Tzus are not a fan of water, although, with the proper introduction, it is not unknown to see them paddling away.

 While most Shih Tzus generally do not care for the water, it is still a good idea to teach your dog to swim for their safety.

-Also, invest in a pool ramp that will make it easy for your dog to get out of the pool if they are tired or if they accidentally fall into the water.
+Also, invest in a pool ramp that will make it easy for your dog to get out of the pool if they are tired or accidentally fall into the water.

 If your dog does want to try swimming, stay in the water with them and guide them while keeping them in the shallow water.